JosephC94/ancient-artifacts/README.md

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+* The infomation for the product pages was found via various Google searches and docs.
+The info was compiled into one large story for each of the products.

 ### Media

-- The photos used in this site were obtained from ...
+* The images used on this site are all obtained from Google images.
+They were saved onto the operating system and edited using this site: https://pixlr.com/x/  - all image edits were used to size them equally

 ### Acknowledgements

-- I received inspiration for this project from X
+* I received inspiration for this project from my own interest in history, as well as films, videos games, and TV programmes.